 In order to assess your eligibility for financial hardship assistance, we require you to complete the Financial Hardship Application Form for the hardship application.

 Once your application has been completed and returned to us, your circumstances will then be assessed to see what arrangements or options may be suitable for you.
 We will notify you of the outcome within 21 days.
-Should we require additional information, one of our Hardship specialists will be in contact with you to discuss the matter further.
+Should we require additional information, one of our Financial Assistance representatives will be in contact with you to discuss the matter further.